IBM detects hacking ploy to target COVID vaccine supply | DW | 03.12.2020

 The hackers had gone through "an exceptional amount of effort," said IBM analyst Claire Zaboeva, who helped draft the report.

-The online intruders had meticulously constructed booby-trapped emails sent in the name of an executive with Haier Biomedical, a Chinese firm that specializes in cold chain vaccine transport and biological sample storage.
+The online intruders had meticulously constructed booby-trapped emails sent in the name of an executive with Haier Biomedical, a Chinese firm that specializes in vaccine transport and biological sample storage.

-The hackers had researched the correct make, model, and price of various refrigeration units, Zaboeva said.
+The hackers had researched the correct make, model, and price of various refrigeration units to make the messages seem authentic, Zaboeva said.

 "Whoever put together this campaign was intimately aware of whatever products were involved in the supply chain to deliver a vaccine for a global pandemic," she said.